-WARRANTS PAYABLE TO CLAIMING AGENCY AND COUNTIES 8422.25

-Revised 05/1975

-Warrants payable to the agency filing the claim are to be sent by the State Controller's Office Division of Disbursements to the agency/department for subsequent deposit in the bank for credit to the agency's office revolving fund account in the centralized State Treasury System.
-This procedure is applicable to deposits accounted in the General Cash and Agency Trust Cash account as well as those reimbursing the agency's revolving fund.
-(See SAM Section 8170.)
-A Remittance Advice, Std.
-Form 404, will be prepared for each warrant in the claim and submitted with the claim schedule in the manner described in SAM section 8422.3.
+LOCAL AGENCY CLAIMS 8422.204

+(Revised 10/2020 and Renumbered from 8422.25 and 8422.26)

+Warrants Payable to and Agency/Department

+When a warrant is payable to a state agency/department, the Division of Administration and Disbursements Bureau of the State Controller's Office (SCO) will credit to the agency's/department’s office revolving fund account in the Centralized State Treasury System.

+Warrants Payable to Counties

-When payment is to be made to a county, or an agency or an office of a county, payment will be made to the County Treasurer (unless there is a statutory basis to do otherwise).
-Where payment is made to the County Treasurer, agencies will forward to the State Controller's Office:
+Whenever a payment is to be made to a county, or an agency or office of a county, the payment will be made to the County Treasurer (unless there is a statutory basis to do otherwise).
+Where a payment is made to the County Treasurer, the filing agencies/departments will forward the following to the SCO:

-A copy of Remittance Advice (Std.
-Forms404 or 404C, or a customized form approved by State Controller's Office–Division of Disbursements and General Services Forms Management, see SAM section 1601) for mailing the warrant to the County Treasurer.

-An extra copy for the County Auditor.
+1. A copy of Remittance Advice (STD.
+404C), or a customized form approved by State Controller's Office–Division of Disbursements and General Services Forms Management, see SAM section 1725) for mailing the warrant to the County Treasurer.2.
+An extra copy of the Remittance Advice or other approved customize form, for the County Auditor.
+Use a separate legal-size plain envelope marked “County Auditor’s Copy”, and stapled to the Remittance Advice, STD.
+403 to forward this extra copy to theSCO.

-The latter will be forwarded to the State Controller's Office in a separate legal-size plain envelope marked "County Auditor's Copy" and stapled to the Remittance Advice Envelope, Std.
-Form 403.
-The Remittance Advice will show the name of the State agency filing the claim and properly identify the payment by referencing to the invoice, agreement, or subvention program with a legal reference, if pertinent, and subvention program account code.
+3. The Remittance Advice will show the name of the State agency/department filing the claim and properly identify the payment by referencing to the invoice, agreement, or subvention program with a legal reference, if pertinent, and subvention program account code.
 Appropriate abbreviations may be used.

-Below is a partial list of the Revenue Chart of Accounts of the Counties pertaining to aid from other government agencies.
-(The entire chart is contained in the Accounting Standards and Procedures for Counties manual.
-Use of these subvention program account codes on applicable remittance advice will aid counties in accounting for payments.
+4. According to Government Code 26903, when agencies/departments transmit money or credits to the county treasurer, at the time of transmission, they will also transmit a notice to the county auditor providing the following information:

+The amounts of money or credits or evidences transmitted.

+The mode of transmission and the date when the agency/department placed the money or credits, or evidences thereof with the county treasurer.

+c.
+A description of the money or credits, or evidences thereof, and the purpose for which transmitted.